zero-one-group/geni/docs/cookbook/part_3_grouping_and_aggregating.md

 # Cookbook 3: Grouping and Aggregating

-In this section, We reuse the Montréal cyclists data from part 1 of this cookbook:
+In this section, we reuse the Montréal cyclists data from part 1 of this cookbook:

 ```clojure
 (def bikes